toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

           ext: json
         ```

-        The result is a `posts.json` file in the `api` directory containing an array of post items sorted by publication in descending order extracted from the `context.posts` keyPath.
+        The output is a `posts.json` file placed in the `api` directory.
+It contains an array of `post` entries, sorted by the publication date in descending order, extracted from the `context.posts` keyPath.
     }
 }

 @FAQ {
     @Question {
-        API pipeline to list all posts in a JSON file.
+        Redirect pipeline for rendering per-content pages
     }
     @Answer {
-        Renders only the `redirect` contents with the `redirect` view.
-This pipeline defines its own virtual type, manual creation is unnecessary.
-As additional context it runs a query to list all posts using the `mustache` engine and a keyPath to receive a simplified result.
+        This pipeline renders all content items with the `redirect` type using the `redirect` view.

         ```yml
         id: redirect